 What is this Stress Response like?
 Think of a deer calmly grazing in a beautiful forest.
 When the deer sees a Mountain Lion – its Stress Response gets activated.
 This is also called, the fight or flight response.
 When the Stress Response gets turned on – the deer’s body is altered by chemicals.
 The Adrenal Glands prepare the deer’s body to mobilize lots of energy.
 If the Mountain Lion begins to the approach the deer, the deer has the energy to run away.
 If the deer is able to escape the Mountain Lion and all is well, then perhaps 30 minutes later, the deer returns to calmly grazing.

 This is short-term stress.
 All organisms are designed to handle short-term stress.
-Human beings have a Stress Response also known as a fight or flight response.
-(We also have a Relaxation Response.)
+Human beings have a Stress Response also known as a fight, flight, or freeze response.
+We also have a Relaxation Response.
 Our Stress Response enables us to handle threats from bears or other challenges to our survival.

 Dr. Joe Dispenza writes that one thing that separates humans from animals is that we can turn on our Stress Response by simply having a thought.
 It is also true that the thought that turns on our fight or flight response does not have to have anything to do with what is happening right now.
 I can think about a test in three days and feel nervous.
 If I think about my mom yelling at me last week, I feel angry.
 Events from the past affect how I feel now.
 These memories can activate my Stress Response.
 When I worry and feel fear about my playing in my soccer game next Saturday, the same chemicals are released in my body as when I am being chased by a Mountain Lion.